-Methods The methods for the Icc The methods for the ICORBAFactory interface are: to wh the sp and s view o can th IUnkm allows a client to specify the name of a target object tich it wants to connect.
-It creates a COM view of becified target object, binds this view to the target, ets up a pointer to the IUnknown interface of the object.
-After calling GetObject(), the COM client then call QueryInterface() on the pointer to nown, to obtain a reference to the view, which the can then use to makes its requests. object bjectName parameter specifies the target CORBA t to which the client wants to connect.
-In COMet, ormat of this parameter is as follows: "interface:TAG:Tag data" that t (for ex nterface component represents the IDL interface he target object supports.
-If the interface is scoped xample, " Module :: Interface "), the interface token ndule/Interface ".
-TAG C an be either of the following: • IOR In this case, the Tag data is the hexadecimal string for the stringified IOR.
+Methods The methods for the ICORBAFactory interface are: GetObject() This allows a client to specify the name of a target object to which it wants to connect.
+It creates a COM view of the specified target object, binds this view to the target, and sets up a pointer to the IUnknown interface of the view object.
+After calling GetObject(), the COM client can then call QueryInterface() on the pointer to IUnknown, to obtain a reference to the view, which the client can then use to makes its requests.
+The objectName parameter specifies the target CORBA object to which the client wants to connect.
+In COMet, the format of this parameter is as follows: "interface:TAG:Tag data" The interface component represents the IDL interface that the target object supports.
+If the interface is scoped (for example, " Module::Interface "), the interface token is " Module/Interface ".
+TAG can be either of the following: • IOR In this case, the Tag data is the hexadecimal string for the stringified IOR.
 For example: fact.GetObject("employee:IOR:123456789") NAME_SERVICE In this case, the Tag data is the Naming Service compound name separated by ".".
-For example: fact.GetObject("employee:NAME_SERVICE:IONA. staff.PD.Tom") UUID {204F6240-3AEC-11CF-B BFC-444553540000} Natas
+For example: fact.GetObject("employee:NAME_SERVICE:IONA. staff.PD.Tom")